-- 7.25.
-Council will provide or reimburse Councillors for expenses associated with appropriate ICT devices and services up to a limit of the maximum cost of providing the equipment in Clause 7.26 during the term for each Councillor.
-This may include mobile phones and tablets, mobile phone and tablet services and data, and home internet costs. - 7.26.
-Council will provide Councillors with the following items, which subject to this policy remain the property of Council, and, where applicable, must be returned to Council upon the Councillor ceasing to hold that office. - An Apple or Android smart phone and associated data plan linked to Council's shared a data plan - Laptop computer - Apple iPad tablet or equivalent - Wireless Modem Router for connection to the internet at the Councillor's place of residence - Laser printer with wireless printing for PC, tablet and phone, and associated consumables. - 7.27.
-In the alternative to being provided with any or all of the equipment referred to in Clause 7.26, Councillors may choose to provide any or all of that equipment themselves. - 7.28.
-Where Councillors chose to provide their own equipment, they will be entitled to a reimbursement of their costs up to a maximum value of the equivalent equipment provided to Councillors under this policy. - 7.29.
-Where Councillors chose to provide their own equipment they will be responsible for the cost of associated consumables such as printer cartridges, and for technical support and repairs. - 7.30.
-Where Councillors chose to not to be provided with a Wireless Modem Router for home internet connection, they may choose to be reimbursed for home internet usage costs to a maximum of the cost of provision of the Wireless Modum Router for home internet connection. - 7.31.
-Reimbursements will be made only for communications devices and services used for Councillors to undertake their civic duties, such as: - receiving and reading council business papers - relevant phone calls and correspondence - diary and appointment management. - 7.32.
-Councillors may seek reimbursement for applications on their mobile electronic communication device that are directly related to their duties as a Councillor, within the maximum limit. - 7.33.
-Council will pay all Council related call and data charges, applicable to a Councillor, to a maximum of \$150 per month, applicable to the Mayor to a maximum of \$300 per month and applicable to the Deputy Mayor to a maximum of \$225 per month; and rental/line charges.
-Councillors will be responsible for reimbursing Council for amounts in excess of these limits, in addition to personal calls, within three months of the date of the invoice issued by Council.
-In the case of ceasing to hold office, all reimbursements must be made within one month of the effective date. - 7.34.
-Councillors will receive a copy of their monthly telecommunications account and will be required to complete a usage declaration highlighting any personal usage to be reimbursed to Council.
-Reimbursements can be paid by each Councillor or deducted from their monthly allowance, in accordance with Section 252(2) of the Act. - 7.35.
-No unauthorised or unlicensed software is to be installed on the electronic devices provided by Council, and Councillors are required to comply with the following Operational Management Standards applicable to staff in respect of the usage of Council's IT equipment: - Email and Chat Usage by Council Staff - Usage of Internet Services by Council Staff - Use of Council's Computer Facilities - Mobile Device Usage
+7.25 Council will provide or reimburse Councillors for expenses associated with appropriate ICT devices and services up to a limit of the maximum cost of providing the equipment in Clause 7.26 during the term for each Councillor.
+This may include mobile phones and tablets, mobile phone and tablet services and data home internet costs and reasonable ancillary accessories directly related to the devices and services.

+- 7.26 Council will provide Councillors with the following items, which subject to this policy remain the property of Council, and, where applicable, must be returned to Council upon the Councillor ceasing to hold that office: - An Apple or Android smart phone and associated data plan linked to Council's shared data plan - Laptop computer - Apple iPad tablet or equivalent - Wireless Modem Router for connection to the internet at the Councillor's place of residence - Laser printer with wireless printing for PC, tablet and phone, and associated consumables. - 7.27 In the alternative to being provided with any or all of the equipment referred to in Clause 7.26, Councillors may choose to provide any or all of that equipment themselves. - 7.28 Where Councillors choose to provide their own equipment, they will be entitled to a reimbursement of their costs up to a maximum value of the equivalent equipment provided to Councillors under this policy. - 7.29 Where Councillors choose to provide their own equipment they will be responsible for the cost of associated consumables such as printer cartridges, and for technical support and repairs. - 7.30 Where Councillors choose not to be provided with a Wireless Modem Router for home internet connection, they may choose to be reimbursed for home internet usage costs to a maximum of the cost of data associated with the Wireless Modem Router. - 7.31 Reimbursements will be made only for communications devices and services used for Councillors to undertake their civic duties, such as: - receiving and reading Council business papers - relevant phone calls and correspondence - diary and appointment management. - 7.32 Councillors may seek reimbursement for applications on their mobile electronic communication device that are directly related to their duties as a Councillor, within the maximum limit. - 7.33 Council will pay all Council related call and data charges, applicable to a Councillor, to a maximum of the cost to Council of mobile phone and data under Council's Mobile phone contract (currently \$15 per month for mobile phones and \$25 per month for data). - 7.34 No unauthorised or unlicensed software is to be installed on the electronic devices provided by Council, and Councillors are required to comply with the following Corporate Policies applicable to staff in respect of the usage of Council's IT equipment: - Use of Council's Information Technology Facilities - Mobile Device Usage.